Engineering

 end

-runs the block for each combination.
-By default, it runs 100 iterations,
+The check all macro generates random values matching the generators and runs the block for each combination.
+By default, it runs 100 iterations, configurable via max_runs.

-Writing Good Generators
+#Writing Good Generators

 StreamData provides primitive generators that compose into complex structures: